 All of the MBA students in the CIM programme are Cyprus residents.
 There are, however, a number of students who moved to Cyprus recently.
 The great majority of the students are working professionals.
 The annual intake of the programme is around 25 students.
 The programme seeks to prepare students for leadership roles in profit and non-profit organizations in the global competitive business environment.
+The Limassol CIM MBA students seem to be of more multicultural background (compared to their Nicosia counterparts)

 The programme is exceptionally well crafted.
 It has a long history of success.
 The overall programme objectives are in line with the institution's strategy and have clearly specified learning outcomes.
 The purpose, objectives, and learning outcomes are clearly communicated and well-justified.
 The intended learning outcomes spring clearly from the mission statement of the programme.
-The structure and content include appropriate electives.
-The programme consists of 6 compulsive courses core courses and few (5 courses and a dissertation) and 1 elective course (chosen from a list of 3 elective courses) and requires a minimum of 90 ECTS credits to graduate.
-The assessment system regarding student course performance clear, and effectively communicated to the students.
+The structure and content include appropriate core courses and few electives.
+The programme consists of 6 compulsive courses (5 courses and a dissertation) and 1 elective course (chosen from a list of 3 elective courses) and requires a minimum of 90 ECTS credits to graduate.
+The assessment system criteria regarding student course performance are clear. and effectively communicated to the students.
 The course content and the assessment system are uploaded to an online platform that was developed in-house.
 The assessment system for taught courses is 1 assignment and 1 group work assignment (jointly forming 40% of the total grade) and 1 final examination (weighed at 60%).
-The expected learning outcomes of the programme are known to the students from the first week of the semester outlines, the web site through the course syllabuses. course the the Institute, the online platform, and communication from the instructors.
+The expected learning outcomes of the programme are known to the students from the first week of the semester course syllabuses. outlines, the web site through the course the Institute, the online platform, and communication from the instructors.